High-Protein Tofu Poke Bowl (Meal-Prep)

 • Preheat the oven to 400 °F.

-• Add the tamari, hot sauce, lime juice, peanut butter, water, garlic, and ginger to a small blender and blend until perfectly smooth.
+• Prepare the peanut sauce: Add the tamari, hot sauce, lime juice, peanut butter, water, garlic, and ginger to a small blender and blend until perfectly smooth.
 Divide in 2.

-• Assemble in the meal prep containers by layering first the sauce, followed by the edamame, rice, tofu, shredded carrot, bok choy, cucumber, cabbage, radish, spring onions, nori, and sesame seeds.
+• Assemble: Prepare 4 meal prep containers.
+In each bowl, layer the peanut sauce, followed by the edamame, rice, tofu, carrot, bok choy, cucumber, cabbage, radish, spring onions, nori, and sesame seeds.

 • Shake well before serving, and enjoy!